bill-ahmed/Express-ES6-Classes/README.md

 The `@route()` decorator supports many more configurations.
 Take a look at the `src/examples` directory to get started with more scenarios.

+## Running Examples
+To run all the examples provided:
+1. Clone this repo
+2. `npm install`
+3. `npm start`

+A server will be listening at port 3000!

 ## More Example Usages

 ### Use helpers methods defined in the class